Fun fiction, fascinating facts, and helpful how-to

 I create a concertina zig-zag of card (A4 or Letter size) and paper-clip on exceedingly rough ideas for pictures, even stick figures, for what I envisage someone might possibly draw.
 And I add the text of the draft on removable Post-it notes.

 This makes it easy to stretch out the zig-zag to check the fit and flow of the story, and make sure neither the beginning or any other part is too long, for example, and that it is actually possible to illustrate it.
 This way, I’ve made discoveries such as, it would probably be too hard and ineffective to show Mum in the lounge, the goat trying to eat the washing outside, and the kids making a billycart…all on one spread.
-The words needed to be changed.
-The billycart no longer exists.
+The words needed to be changed and the billycart no longer exists in the story.

 The stretching-out also instantly shows if the words suggest an interesting mix of illustrations, with visual hooks: close-ups to show emotion; mid-range for action; and more distant zoomed-out views to show setting, atmosphere, and perhaps build anticipation—no consecutive pages of people just talking (talking heads).